Team Site vs. Communication Site: Which one should I choose?

 Collaborating with people outside the organization?
 Create a team site for each customer or partner.

 Keeping in mind that many governance and security boundaries are scoped to the site collection, create a new team site for each of your different customers or partners if you have an extranet environment.
-This will ensure that Customer or Partner A doesn't accidentally "see" any content or information from Customer or Partner B. By default, team sites are enabled with external sharing turned on.
+This ensures that Customer or Partner A doesn't accidentally "see" any content or information from Customer or Partner B. By default, team sites are enabled with external sharing turned on.
 This can be changed by the SharePoint administrator in the Admin Center.

 Each member has the same permissions.